 \subsection{Numerical results for scattering}

 The main results for the scattering cross-section in the case of a charged massive scalar field are mentioned in the following.
-The new expressions can be derived by applying the same approach used in Sec.
-IVD, and in doing so, the frequency $\omega$ must be changed accordingly in order to account for the presence of the charged field, in a similar fashion as it was done in Sec.V.
-The boundary conditions used for running the numerical simulation are listed in (\ref{eq:boundary}) and the trasmission coefficient which later on is replaced in (\ref{eq:RR}) to get the partial scattering cross-section can be recast as
+The new expressions can be derived by applying the same approach of Sec.
+IVD.
+By doing so, the frequency $\omega$ must be changed accordingly in order to account for the presence of the charged field, in a similar fashion as it was done in Sec.V.
+The boundary conditions used for running the numerical simulation are listed in (\ref{eq:boundary}) and the transmission coefficient which later on is replaced in (\ref{eq:RR}) to get the partial scattering cross-section can be recast as

-For $ M \omega = 3 $ we numerically obtained the differential scattering cross-section in terms of the angle for some values of $Me$ [cf. Fig. (\ref{fig:f_carr})].
+For $M \omega = 3$, we numerically obtained the differential scattering cross-section in terms of the angle for some values of $Me$ [cf. Fig. (\ref{fig:f_carr})].
 The general feature is a series of peaks with two maximums at the end of the interval.
-The variation of each height for different selections of $Me$ is really small; in fact, the higher $Me$ is then the lower values of $d\sigma_{s}/d\Omega$ are.
-The major distinction among these curves is close the critical angle $180^{0}$ due to the backward glory effect, as is expected for massive s-waves.
-A similar situation is achieved by taking diverse values of $Mm$, as is shown in Fig. (\ref{fig:f_mass}).
+The variation of each height for different selections of $Me$ is tiny; in fact, the higher $Me$ is, then the lower values of $d\sigma_{s}/d\Omega$ are.
+The major distinction among these curves is close the critical angle $\pi$ due to the backward glory effect, as is expected for massive s-waves.
+A similar situation is achieved by taking diverse values of $Mm$.
 However, higher amplitudes correspond to bigger values of the $Mm$ parameter.

-Fig.(\ref{fig:f_c}) displays the differential scattering cross-section for Schwarzschild, RN, and dilatonic black hole.
-The highest amplitude over the angle interval corresponds to the dilatonic black hole, even close to the critical angle $180^{0}$, whereas the Schawrzschild and RN black holes have almost identical amplitudes.
+Fig.(\ref{fig:f_c}) displays the differential scattering cross-section for Schwarzschild, RN, and dilatonic black holes.
+The highest amplitude over the angle interval corresponds to the dilatonic black hole, even close to the critical angle $\pi$, whereas the Schwarzschild and RN black holes have almost identical amplitudes.